 This movement actually promotes greater oxygen flow through your body as your heart is pumping and lungs are taking in more air.

 Improving circulation also goes back to wearing compression socks which help to assist in pushing blood back up to the heart.
 These socks will help support leg muscles and tendons and also help your muscles recover.

 Believe it or not, some have noticed that standing allows them to have more control of their bike.

-Standing while cycling in low speeds allows you to maneuver between tight places, jump potholes and curbs, and when standing at a light waiting for it to change.
+Standing while cycling at low speeds allows you to maneuver between tight places, jump potholes and curbs, and track stand at a light waiting for it to change.

 In my experience, I’ve noticed that I’m more confident cornering at low speeds while standing up.
-The way the body is positioned and weight distributed, it allows for more stability and artfulness.
-You also are less likely to fall cornering if standing up on the pedals since you can shift your body away from the turn while still balancing the bike.
+The way the body is positioned and the weight is distributed, allows for more stability and artfulness.
+You are also less likely to fall cornering if standing up on the pedals since you can shift your body away from the turn while still balancing the bike.

 Another scenario you would have control cycling standing up is when you’re cycling in narrow allies in urban cities.
 Cars and pedestrians almost never look for bikes coming through the alley.
 But, if you’re standing up it will be easier for you to see them and avoid getting hit or running into them.

 I like the idea of standing up to let vehicles notice you because it makes sense that they will clearly see what’s right in front of them and what is much taller than them.
 While riding in a low position or just on the saddle, many vehicles may not notice you right away.

 In order to not only see and be seen, standing up on the bike near cross streets or high trafficked areas will make you more noticeable.

 There have been times where I stood up from a seated position and it made the vehicle across from me more aware that a cyclist was there.
 It’s the little things you do on your bike that can make a world of difference in avoiding an accident.